m0cYD/dpi_killer/README.md

 Other info
 ----------

-Default .NET version: 4.5 , so compiled exe will work on Windows 8+.
+Default .NET version is 4.5 , so compiled exe will work on Windows 8+.

 Contains dnscrypt_proxy.exe from https://github.com/jedisct1/dnscrypt-proxy and goodbyeapi.exe from https://github.com/ValdikSS/GoodbyeDPI.